wentaozhu/adversarial-deep-structural-networks/README.md

 # adversarial-deep-structural-networks
 Adversarial Deep Structural Networks for Mammographic Mass Segmentation https://arxiv.org/abs/1612.05970

+This is the first work formulating the adversarial example to improve segmentation.
+Three aspects to understand adversarial deep structure model 1) optimal regularization for local smoothness 2) optimal data augmentation 3) force the model learn well on the boundary area.

 crfcnn_combine.py is the executive file.

 modelname = 'cnn' #'crfcomb'